Kenya Moore Posts Photo Of Most Of The ‘RHOA’ Cast, Leaves Out NeNe Leakes

 “Wheres Nene?” another follower asked, followed by a crying laughing emoji.

-“The Kween Has Returned,” another follower wrote.
+“The Kween Has Returned,” yet another follower wrote.

 The Inquisitr previously reported that Moore announced her return to the Bravo series back in July.
 The actress and entrepreneur was a part of the franchise until Season 11, when she took time off from the show to focus on raising her baby daughter, Brooklyn, 1.

 Since her return to the show, Moore has reportedly stirred up trouble with Leakes.
-The star of the series has voiced her opinions on Moore’s return on several occasions, most recently on the Wendy Williams show.
-When asked her thoughts on Moore’s return, Leakes initially pretended as if she didn’t know who Moore was.
+The star of the series has voiced her opinions on Moore’s return on several occasions, most recently on The Wendy Williams Show.

+When asked about her thoughts on Moore’s return, Leakes initially pretended as if she didn’t know who she was.
 The actress also confirmed that she is still the highest-paid cast member on the series, and wished Moore “good luck” if she attempted to take her spot.

 While Moore and Leakes are seemingly still on bad terms, Moore has been able to patch things up with another cast member.
-She and Williams were on the outs with each other when they first appeared on the show together, but are now friends with each other.
+She and Porsha Williams were on the outs with each other when they first appeared on the show together, but they are now friends.
 The two reportedly bonded over their newfound motherhood when Moore came back on the show.